 If you are menstruating, having testing done between days 19 and 22 of your cycle (or 7 days before you expect your period again) for estradiol and progesterone to determine the balance of these hormones and understand if estrogen dominance is your issue.

-If you’re period has gone missing (Post-Pill Amenorrhea), it is important to have labs testing to understand why.
-In addition to the above tests, I also recommend a prolactin screening to check for pituitary abnormalities.
+If you’re period has gone missing (Post-Pill Amenorrhea), it is important to have labs testing to understand why and not to just assume that the only thing going on is quitting birth control.

 Learn more about Why I Require a Complete Thyroid Panel